Mount Kenya National Park

-Mount Kenya National Park was established in 1949 to protect Mount Kenya, the wildlife and surrounding environment, which forms a habitat for wild animals, as well as acting as an area for the catchment of water, to supply Kenya's water.
+Mount Kenya National Park is a national park in Kenya that was established in 1949 around Mount Kenya to protect its surrounding environment and wildlife.
+It is also a drainage basin for the region's water supply.

 History

 Initially, it was a forest reserve, before being announced as a national park.
 Currently, the national park is encircled by the forest reserve.
 In April 1978, the area was designated a UNESCO Biosphere Reserve.
 Combined, the national park and forest reserve became a UNESCO World Heritage Site in 1997.

 The Government of Kenya had four reasons for creating a national park on and around Mount Kenya.
 These were the importance of tourism for the local and national economies, to preserve an area of great scenic beauty, to conserve the biodiversity within the park, and to preserve the water-catchment for the surrounding area.

 Area

-The national park has an area of 715 km2, most of which is above the 3000 m contour line.
+Mount Kenya National Park has an area of 715 km2, most of which is above the 3000 m contour line.
 The forest reserve has an area of 705 km2.
 Combined, this makes the area of the UNESCO World Heritage Site 1420 km2.

 Volcanic sediment in the surrounding region's soil and the huge volume of fresh water coming down the slopes makes the area particularly favorable for agriculture.